Sparklike Laser Integrated™ 2.0

 Features

-• Thickness measurement accuracy ± 50 μm (*)
+• Glass, cavity, and total thickness measurement with ± 50 μm (*)

 • Scalable to any IG-line height